wind0ws/libcutils/README.md

 # Introduction [中文介绍](https://github.com/wind0ws/libcutils/blob/master/README_zh-CN.md)
-  What's this: This is a common c utils library (works for unix(android)/windows).
+  What's this: This is a `C` tool library (works for unix(android)/windows).
-  > note: api may change frequently at this stage. see commits log for more details, see latest code on develop branch.
+  > note: the interface is relatively stable and will not be changed frequently at this stage. see commits log for more details, see latest code on develop branch.

 ----
 ## Components